 Well, boo-hoo.

-Here's a guy forced out, presided over a $6.3 billion accounting fraud, and we got a big sob story about how he is going to lose two million dollars and forfeit 22.7 million other dollars, although he won't have to pay personally because it'll be covered by insurance.
+Here's a guy forced out, presided over a $6.3 billion accounting fraud, and we got a big sob story about how he is going to lose $2 million and forfeit $22.7 million other dollars, although he won't have to pay personally because he'll be covered by insurance.

 This guy knows Jeff Skilling.

-And now he's he's playing golf and he's just trying to recover.
+And now he's playing golf and he's just trying to recover.

 Hello.